Danijela2019/DoggyApp/README.md

 - **Install packages: npm install**
 - **Run the 'expo start' command**
 - **Several options are available on how to proview the application on localhost:19002**
+- **In order to see the full functionality of the app the sever must be runnig.
+Instructions on how tu start the server are available [here](https://github.com/Danijela2019/DoggyApp-backEnd) repo.**